Winter 2018, and here is the latest for the fruits and flavors of les collines— please scroll down to the flavors for individual updates.

 Meyer Lemon Rosemary Jelly – tart deliciousness!
 Meyer lemons, limes, and big sprigs of les collines fresh rosemary simmer together a good while for this jelly.
 A sure antidote to the winter blues and whatever ails you, its sunny citrusness with a note of piney rosemary is wonderful with chèvre—with roast or grilled lamb, poultry, duck, or pork—as a glaze for cedar plank salmon, a blueberry tart or Key lime pie—

 Rhubarb Jelly – so pink, so pure, so good on hot buttered toast.
 The tart rhubarb flavor shines, and the guava color is a welcome salve to the eyes, especially in winter.
 Try with a soft-ripened goat cheese like Humboldt Fog, or a Stilton or Rocquefort, or alongside cold roast pork—but my favorite is to use for the best jelly donuts ever!!!
 Perfect sweet-tart taste of spring.
-2017: not this year
+2018: On hold

 Rhubarb Preserve with Vanilla Bean & Earl Grey – strong Earl Grey tea infusion with lots of fresh rhubarb and scraped Bourbon vanilla pods is perfetto on an afternoon scone with tea, to marinate and serve with pork tenderloin, as a sauce over ice cream—or as many say, direct from the jar…